QUICK ANSWER

 Days 8 through 12: Switch to mixed practice across all 19 content areas.
 This simulates the randomized format of the real exam.
 Track your accuracy by topic.
 Are the former weak spots improving?
 Are any new blind spots showing up?

 Days 13 and 14: Take a full 100-question timed practice exam.
 Treat it like the real thing.
-Score it by content area and compare against your original Pearson VUE report.
+Score it by content area and compare it against your original result report, any exam-review notes, and your Week 1 weak-topic list.
 You should see clear improvement in your target areas.
 If any topic is still below 70%, it gets another focused session before the retake.

 Week 3: Sharpen and Schedule